 The Good News: Service hours and claims volume are up 20% year-over-year, proving demand is recession-proof.

 The Bad News: Reimbursement isn't keeping pace with inflation.
-The growth in "multidisciplinary" care (ABA + Speech + OT) is outpacing ABA-only models, growing at a 30% CAGR.
+The growth in multidisciplinary care (ABA + Speech + OT) is outpacing ABA-only models, growing at a 30% CAGR.

 Strategic Takeaway: The era of the single-specialty ABA clinic is ending.
 Integrated care models are not just clinically superior; they are financial hedges.
-If ABA rates stagnate, Speech and OT lines can protect your margins.
+If ABA rates stagnate, Speech and OT lines can protect margins.

 M&A Strategy: The "Flight to Quality"